Business Economics & Public Policy

 I am an affiliate at the Abdul Latif Jameel Poverty Action Lab (J-PAL).

 At the University of Pennsylvania, I am affiliated with:

-At Wharton, I teach Microeconomics for Managers in the MBA program.
-I co-organize the Development Economics seminar and the Energy Economics and Finance seminar.
-I am affiliated with the UPenn Development Research Initiative, the Climate Center at Wharton's new Environmental, Social, and Governance Initiative, and Analytics at Wharton.
+I teach Microeconomics for Managers in Wharton's MBA program.
+I also co-organize the Development Economics seminar, the Energy Economics and Finance seminar, and the Applied Economics Workshop.

 I have a PhD from UC Berkeley (where I was affiliated with the Energy Institute at the Haas School of Business), an MA International and Development Economics from Yale University, and a BSc Statistics from the University College London.
 I was also an EPoD Research Fellow at Harvard University, and before that worked in international trade finance in London, Johannesburg, and Nairobi.

 Please use they/them pronouns when referring to me.